 Banka Banka to Alice Springs

 We pass through Tennant Creek and then further along the track are the Devils Marbles (Karlu Karlu) which are a collection of gigantic granite boulders magically balanced on top of one another.
-Later in the day we cross the Tropic of Capricorn (only 20% of the Northern Territory lays south of this point) then a short time later we arrive into Alice Springs.
-Overnight accommodation included, dinner at own expense.
-(B,L)
+Later in the day, we cross the Tropic of Capricorn (only 20% of the Northern Territory lies south of this point) then a short time later we arrive into Alice Springs.
+Overnight hostel accommodation is included.
+(BL)

 A day of leisure to either relax or explore the Red Centre township of Alice Springs.
 All activities and meals are at your own expense.
-Accommodation is included.
+Hostel accommodation is included.

 Important NotesThings you need to know about this tour

-- Sleeping bag hire is available for all customers for a $20 payment to the guide in Darwin.
+- Sleeping bag hire is available for all customers for a $30 payment to the guide in Darwin.
 Passengers are permitted to bring their own sleeping bags.
-Please specify this at time of booking.
+Please specify this at the time of booking.

 Similar Tours to 13 Day Darwin To Adelaide Tour Package including Uluru and Kakadu